RebeccaFransson/portfolio/README.md

 ## Kanban list

+- [ ] Scrolling past first section displays the links to the projects in the header
+- [ ] Animate: typewriter for part of about me
+- [x] Scroll resume in black/white section
+- [ ] Show picture of animated me - hover - flips the coin and shows the real picture

+#### Scrapped ideas:

 - [ ] Boxes move with mouse on landing page
-- [ ] Scrolling past first section displays the links to the projects in the header
-- [ ] Animate: typewriter for part of resume
-- [ ] Scroll in black/white section.
-Titles dates scroll and text opacity in/out as you scroll
+- [ ] Titles n dates scroll and text opacity in/out as you scroll

 ## Getting Started